hanyunseo01/EVE/README.md

+# 🧬 EVE: Endocrine Variant Extractor
-# 🔭 ThyroScope: Clinical-Grade WES Pipeline for Thyroid and Parathyroid Disorders
+### Clinical-Grade WES Pipeline for Endocrine and Parathyroid Disorders

 [![Docker Image Version](https://img.shields.io/docker/v/hanyunseo01/thyroid_pipeline/v23?color=blue&label=Docker%20Image)](https://hub.docker.com/r/hanyunseo01/thyroid_pipeline)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20macOS%20%7C%20Linux-lightgrey)](https://www.docker.com/)

-**ThyroScope** is a streamlined, containerized bioinformatics pipeline designed to "scope out" and analyze thyroid-specific variants from **Whole Exome Sequencing (WES)** data.
+**EVE (Endocrine Variant Extractor)** is a streamlined, containerized bioinformatics pipeline optimized for the clinical interpretation of **Whole Exome Sequencing (WES)** data, with a specific focus on endocrine and parathyroid pathologies.

 By leveraging a **"Lightweight Containerization Strategy"** and a **"Virtual Panel approach"**, ThyroScope allows clinicians to bypass complex command-line interfaces.
-It automates the entire workflow from raw FASTQ to a clinical-grade Excel report with a single click, focusing specifically on 25 high-priority genes associated with thyroid and parathyroid disorders.
+It automates the entire workflow from raw FASTQ to a clinical-grade Excel report with a single click, focusing specifically on 25 high-priority genes associated with parathyroid disorders and an expanded panel of 400 genes related to broader endocrine pathologies.
+By integrating a **"Virtual Panel"** approach, EVE filters massive genomic data using a dual-tiered strategy: a **Core Parathyroid Panel (26 genes)** for primary high-confidence screening and an **Endocrine Expansion Panel (400 genes)** for comprehensive differential diagnosis.
+This enabling clinicians to identify pathogenic variants with high precision and minimal computational overhead.

 ![ThyroScope Pipeline Diagram](Thyro_pipeline.png)